HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 reviewers: [LPardue, bazzadp, ibnesayeed]
 analysts: [gregorywolf]
 translators: []
 dotjs_bio: Andrew works at <a href="https://www.cloudflare.com/">Cloudflare</a> helping to make the web faster and more secure.
-He spends his time deploying, measuring and improving new protocols and asset delivery to improve end-user web site performance.
+He spends his time deploying, measuring and improving new protocols and asset delivery to improve end-user website performance.
 rmarx_bio: Robin is a web protocol and performance researcher at <a href="https://www.uhasselt.be/edm">Hasselt University, Belgium</a>.
 He has been working on getting QUIC and HTTP/3 ready to use by creating tools like <a href="https://github.com/quiclog">qlog and qvis</a>.
 MikeBishop_bio: Editor of HTTP/3 with @quicwg.
 Architect in Akamai's Foundry group.
 discuss: 2058